erincatto/box2d/docs/simulation.md

 If you have fast moving object and/or small sensors then you should use a ray or shape cast to detect these events.

-You can access the current sensor overlaps.
+You can access the current sensor overlaps from the previous world step.
 Be careful because some shape ids may be invalid due to a shape being destroyed.
 Use `b2Shape_IsValid` to ensure an overlapping shape is still valid.

 ```cpp